llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

     return pbeams
 ```

-Now that we can execute a grid and beam set, we need a function to run it until new cells stop getting hit. `run_to_completion` uses the heuristic that if the last 5 executions yielded the same result, it will assume execution is complete:
+Now that it can execute a grid and beam set, I needed a function to run it until new cells stop getting hit. `run_to_completion` uses the heuristic that if the last 5 executions yielded the same result, it will assume execution is complete:

 ```python
 def run_to_completion(grid, beams={((0, 0), R)}):